Crunch-io/ta-da/content/dev/features/subtotals-mr.md

 date = "2021-06-22T11:29:37-04:00"
 publishdate = "2021-06-22T11:29:37-04:00"
 draft = false
-title = 'Add subtotals to your multiple response variables' news_description = "Simplify your analyses to get the insights you need with fewer distractions.
+title = 'Add subtotals to multiple response variables' news_description = "Simplify your analyses to get the insights you need with fewer distractions.
 Click here to learn more." description = "Simplify your analyses to get the insights you need with fewer distractions." weight = 20